 The one exception to my natural brush preference is when I'm applying wax resist.
 A synthetic brush offers more precision when applying wax as it doesn’t soak up the material or fan out as much as natural bristles.
 I prefer a filbert shape for waxing (a rounded tip).

 Highwater Clays makes a wax resist that’s easy to apply, and it works well on all stages of clay.
-I use wax at both the leather hard and bisque stages, to help control which parts of the pots are absorbing added materials, create contrast in the surface designs, or protect the areas I don’t want decorated.
+I use wax at both the leather hard and bisque stages to help control which parts of the pots are absorbing added materials, to create contrast in surface designs, or protect the areas I don’t want decorated.
 I go over all this in more detail in my Glazing & Finishing Details Workshop.

 7. Squeeze Bottles & Underglaze Applicator kits